The pandemic is putting a strain on everyone, but teenagers in particular are seeing an increase in anxiety and depression.

 Online therapy also becomes contactless

 Joon Care is riding another pandemic trend.
-As social distancing has accelerated the demand for remote health care options, patients (and even therapists) increasingly seek teletherapy platforms to replace or complement in-person care.
-Around the world, there is a flurry of mental health startups with online services that aim to help people.
+As social distancing has accelerated demand for remote healthcare options, patients (and even therapists) are increasingly looking to teletherapy platforms to replace or supplement in-person care.
+There is a flurry of mental health startups around the world with online services that aim to help people.
 In particular, the services are oriented towards a specific block: people aged between 13 and 24.
-A crucial period, which has experienced a considerable increase in problems even before Covid-19.
+A crucial period, which is experiencing a considerable increase in problems even before Covid-19.

-The second leading cause of death for adolescents and young adults in 2018 was suicide.
-The social isolation born of the pandemic can only make the picture worse.
+The second leading cause of death for teens and young adults in 2018 was suicide.
+The social isolation born from the pandemic can only worsen the picture.

-For Italy the professor is very clear Massimo Di Giannantonio, president of the Italian Society of Psychiatry.
+The professor expresses himself very clearly for Italy Massimo Di Giannantonio, president of the Italian Society of Psychiatry.
 Pharmacies have increased by 35% the endowments of anxiolytics and hypnotics and by 28,2% the endowments of antidepressants.
 As many as 300 new cases are expected in the care of mental health departments.

 The demand for mental health services, even online, has never been greater

-What insight can be drawn from cases like that of Joon Care?
-Beyond the fact that his rapid growth does not yet authorize me to make a definitive judgment.
+What insights can be gained from cases like that of Joon Care?
+Aside from the fact that his rapid growth does not yet allow me to make a definitive judgement.
 First of all, the strong specialization of online therapy in an area that will be the one with the highest increase in the near future.
-What's more: the area of teenagers and young adults will have an increase in demand for online mental health services that is currently unmanageable.
+More: the area of adolescents and young adults will have an increase in demand for online mental health services that is currently unmanageable.
 Far exceeds the offer.
-Put simply: there is room to build many such services.
+Simply put: there is room to build many such services.